Itsy Docs

 • Discount & Markup Templates — Create reusable pricing adjustments to apply during order entry.

 • Amadeus Integration — Import airline tickets from Amadeus and link them to customer orders.
+A workspace-level default Amadeus supplier setting controls which supplier is assigned to bookings created from Amadeus tickets.

 On this page